-In-sc hool barriers Α. School context of deprivation: % of our children qualify for Pupil Premium.
+3. Ba rriers to future attainment (for pupils eligible for PP) In-sch ool barriers Α. School context of deprivation: 67% of our children qualify for Pupil Premium.
 The vast majority of our students are from postcodes which rank in the most deprived areas nationally. В. Social/Health Care Needs: Our school has a large number of families supported historically or currently by outside agencies including social care, health and family support workers.
 Many of our families need support from school to help them address their needs and to support their children's learning.
 C. Attainment on entry: The vast majority of our children come to us working well below the expected standard and not making expected progress prior to entering the provision from their mainstream schools D. SEND: 100% of our students have an Education Health Care Plan for Social Emotional Mental Health Needs and other associated Special Educational Needs.
+Exteri nal barriers

-4. O utcomes Desired outcomes and how they will be measured Success criteria Α. Improved enrichment opportunities for pupils eligible for PP across Key Stage 2.
-With a focus on improved attainment in writing , with a focus upon improving handwriting and extended writing Improved attainment and progress in reading and writing for PP children across all year groups to close the gap, especially in Key Stage 2. В. Higher rates of attainment and progress across Key Stage 2 for higher attaining pupils eligible for PP in maths.
+4. Ou utcomes Desired outcomes and how they will be measured Success criteria A. Improved enrichment opportunities for pupils eligible for PP across Key Stage 2.
+With a focus on improved attainment in reading, with a focus upon improving handwriting and extended writing Improved attainment and progress in reading and writing for PP children across all year groups to close the gap, especially in Key Stage 2.
+B. Higher rates of attainment and progress across Key Stage 2 for higher attaining pupils eligible for PP in maths.
 For the attainment gap measured against national to be closed.
-Pupils eligible for PP identified as high ability make as much progress as 'other' HA pupils nationally, across Key Stage 2 in maths, measured in Years 3, 4, 5 and 6 by teacher assessments and successful moderation practices established across the

-future multi-academy trust (MAT).

-C. Early engagement via BSP with more school based family support leading to less children needing Child Protection Plans or CIN referrals More identification of children needing internal family support leading to fewer children needing Child Protection Plans/CIN referrals
+Pupils eligible for PP identified as high ability make as much progress as 'other' HA pupils nationally, across Key Stage 2 in maths, measured in Years 3, 4, 5 and 6 by teacher assessments and successful moderation practices established across the future multi-academy trust (MAT).
+C. Early engagement via BSP with more school based family support leading to less children needing Child Protection Plans or CIN referrals More identification of children needing internal family support leading to fewer children needing Child Protection Plans/CIN referrals D.

-D.